 However, that doesn’t mean there aren’t legal requirements you need to comply with.

 The exact contents required will depend on the applicable laws or policies.
 Also, the definition of what constitutes “personal information” varies, but it often includes names and email addresses, and sometimes IP addresses and browser cookies.

 In the information age, data is the new currency.
 Private information on individuals is very valuable to advertisers, businesses, and governments.

 Today, many countries consider privacy to be a fundamental human right, and have passed legislation to protect individuals from their information being collected and used without their knowledge.
 Data privacy laws usually require that anyone collecting personal information via their website needs to have a statement on how and why they do so.

-- You may be required to by law.
+It may be required by law.
 Dozens of countries around the world have laws requiring privacy policies if you live in their jurisdiction, or if you collect information from their citizens.

 For Google Adsense, your policy needs to inform your users:

 Google’s use of the DoubleClick cookie (a cookie that is activated when users visit a partner’s website and view or click on an ad) enables Google and its partners to serve ads to your users based on their visit to your sites and/or other sites on the Internet.

 Users can opt out of the use of the DoubleClick cookie for interest-based advertising by visiting Google Ads Settings.